Mental Health Visa Sponsorship Jobs in New Jersey

 Which companies sponsor visas for mental health professionals in New Jersey?

 Large health systems are the most active sponsors.
-RWJBarnabas Health, Hackensack Meridian Health, Atlantic Health System, and the University of Medicine and Dentistry affiliates have documented H-1B sponsorship histories for behavioral health roles.
+RWJBarnabas Health, Hackensack Meridian Health, Atlantic Health System, and the University of Medicine and Dentistry affiliates have documented H-1B visa sponsorship histories for behavioral health roles.
 Federally Qualified Health Centers and nonprofit community mental health organizations in Newark and Camden also sponsor, particularly for psychiatrists and licensed clinical social workers serving underserved populations.

 Which visa types are most common for mental health roles in New Jersey?

 The H-1B is the most common visa for psychiatrists, psychologists, and licensed clinical social workers, as these roles typically meet the specialty occupation requirement.
 J-1 visas are widely used for psychiatry residency and fellowship programs at programs affiliated with Rutgers Robert Wood Johnson Medical School.
-The O-1 is an option for researchers or clinicians with exceptional credentials, though it requires substantial documentation of distinction in the field.
+The O-1 visa is an option for researchers or clinicians with exceptional credentials, though it requires substantial documentation of distinction in the field.

 Which cities in New Jersey have the most mental health sponsorship jobs?